 For the most up-to-date information about the test, please visit the official Medical College Admission Test (MCAT) website.
 Some highlights include:

 - Test dates and registration

-The old MCAT will be accepted for the 2017 cycle by almost all medical schools, but if you are using the old MCAT to apply for 2017 matriculation, check the list on aamc.org: Medical school policies for accepting scores from the current and the new MCAT® exams (pdf) or individual school websites.
-For a school-by-school list of the oldest and latest MCAT test dates accepted for the 2017 application cycle, see the listing in the Medical School Admissions Requirements which can be purchased at aamc.org, check individual school websites, or review this document.
+The old MCAT will be accepted for the 2018 cycle by many medical schools, but if you are using the old MCAT to apply for 2018 matriculation, check the school-by-school list of the oldest and latest MCAT test dates accepted for the 2018 application cycle, see the listing in the Medical School Admissions Requirements which can be purchased at aamc.org, check individual school websites, or review this document.

 Retaking the MCAT

 If your MCAT scores were lower than you had hoped for, the following list of questions may help you to decide whether to retake the MCAT: